 If an employee has any questions regarding the interpretation of any HR Policy Statements and how these apply to him/her, please contact Employee Relations immediately.

 Remember the HR Policy approved by the President and Cabinet on April 23, 1996 included revisions to past practices and application/implementations of local and federal laws enacted since the previous HR Policy in 1974.

 This Policy is intended to assist and enable all employees of the University of the Virgin Islands to understand what their rights and privileges are under the law.

 CURRENT VI CODE AFFECTING UVI:

-Since the approval of the Personnel Policy in April 23, 1996 the Legislature of the Virgin Islands has enacted laws which affect employees of the University.
+Since the approval of the HR Policy in April 23, 1996 the Legislature of the Virgin Islands has enacted laws which affect employees of the University.
 The University is obligated to comply with all current laws where specifically named in the legislation .
 For questions regarding current VI Code legislation applicable to the employees of the University, contact Employee Relations.

 COMPLIANCE WITH FEDERAL REGULATIONS:

 As an employer the University of the Virgin Islands is obligated to comply with Federal Regulations affecting employment.
 "Federal 5 in One Posters" are displayed in select places on both St. Thomas and St. Croix campuses informing employees of their rights under: